 Make it a game

-- Set a weekly goal.
-Perhaps you could decide on a set figure to pay toward a credit card.
+Set a weekly goal.
+Which goal you choose is up to you; for this example, perhaps you could decide on a set figure to pay toward a credit card each week.

-- Give feedback and fabulous prizes.
+Give feedback and fabulous prizes.
 Make a big chart that shows your progress.
 Create magnificent, but free, prizes like paper crowns and towel capes for the Sultan of Savings.
 Celebrate your very real achievements by writing notes to each other and putting them into a scrapbook.
+It might sound silly, but your hard work deserves to be celebrated!